| [Top] | [Contents] | [Index] | [ ? ] |

 name clash, and if you have loaded ade4 after vegan, the

-can use the vegan version using command vegan::cca().
-If
+can use the vegan version using command vegan::cca()

 you do not need package ade4, you can detach it with command